pietrodileo/Python_FHIR_Visualizer/README.md

 ### Output Files

-`associations.json` contains a mapping of simplified resource names to their original resource URLs.
+* `extract_data.json`: This file contains information regarding the references among the resources included in the FHIR message.

-`extract_data.json` contains information extracted from the FHIR message, including resource URLs and references.
+* `associations.json`: This file presents a mapping of simplified resource names to their original resource URLs.

-`modified_data.json` reflects the FHIR message data after reference modifications have been applied.
+* `modified_data.json`: Within this file, you will find a simplified representation of the extracted references after specific modifications.
+If a complete reference (e.g., `<name>\<UID>`) is still present in this file, it indicates an incorrect reference.

-`output_response.json` provides an assessment of the FHIR message's validity and captures any issues with references.
+* `output_response.json`: This file provides an assessment of the FHIR message's validity.
+It identifies any issues related to references and offers a comprehensive list of incorrect references, along with the FHIR resources that reference them.